rehmanmansoor/CodeChallenge/README.md

    **Unit test**

-    - CodeChallenge.Tests project us for Unit test
+    - CodeChallenge.Tests project is for Unit test

         -lotteryServiceTest.cs contain all the unit test